History of Iowa: Sauk and Meskwaki tribes

+Black Hawk War

 In 1829, the federal government informed the two tribes that they must leave their villages in western Illinois and move across the Mississippi River into the Iowa region.
 The federal government claimed ownership of the Illinois land as a result of Quashquame's Treaty of 1804.
 The move was made but not without violence.
-Black Hawk, a highly respected Sauk leader, protested the move and in 1832 returned to reclaim the Illinois village of Saukenuk.
+Black Hawk, a highly respected Sauk leader, protested the move and in 1832 returned to reclaim the Illinois village of Saukenuk with 1,600 men.
+May 14, 1832 officially started the Black Hawk War after Black Hawk sent men under a flag of truce wanting to talk to the militia.
+The Illinois militia, which was made up of volunteers, opened fire on the men and the survivors fled.
 For the next three months, the Illinois militia pursued Black Hawk and his band of approximately four hundred Indians northward along the eastern side of the Mississippi River.
-The Indians surrendered at the Bad Axe River in Wisconsin, their numbers having dwindled to about two hundred.
-This encounter is known as the Black Hawk War.
+On August 2, 1832, an American steamboat found the remaining Sauk people on the Bad Axe River in Wisconsin and opened fire even after Black Hawk raised a white flag.
+Their numbers having dwindled to about two hundred.
 As punishment for their resistance, the federal government required the Sauk and Meskwaki to relinquish some of their land in eastern Iowa.
 This land, known as the Black Hawk Purchase, constituted a strip fifty miles wide lying along the Mississippi River, stretching from the Missouri border to approximately Fayette and Clayton Counties in Northeastern Iowa.
+Black Hawk and a few other tribal members were captured by the Ho-Chunk and brought to St. Louis.
+In 1833, they were brought to Washington, D.C. and told by President Andrew Jackson to be peaceful or face destruction.

+Last cessions

 There were additional cessions by the Sauk and Meskwaki in 1837 (the "Second Black Hawk Purchase") and 1842 (the "New Purchase"), so that by 1845 nearly all had left Iowa.
 Similarly, other Native American groups gave up their Iowa land via treaties with the United States.
-Western Iowa was ceded by a group of tribes including the Missouri, Omaha, and Oto in 1830.
+Western Iowa was ceded by a group of tribes including the Missouria, Omaha, and Otoe in 1830.
 The Ioway ceded the last of their Iowa lands in 1838.
 The Winnebago and Potawatomi, who had only a short time before been removed to Iowa, were yet again removed and had left Iowa by 1848 and 1846, respectively.
 The last remaining group, the Sioux, ceded their last Iowa land via an 1851 treaty with the United States, which they completed in 1852.